 Too often, companies will attempt to stick their heads in the sand and hope that DOJ never comes calling.
 This is a strategy, and it could be successful.
 More often than not, however, an auditor, a whistleblower, a competitor or a government computer running certain algorithms will find evidence of the fraud and begin an investigation.
 It may still be possible to salvage some benefit from the government at this late point, but the further the government goes in its investigation, the more limited the benefit will be.
 It is also more difficult to do an independent investigation for a company when the government is in the midst of its own investigation.

-Individuals face these same issues, but there is an additional risk for the senior employee, manager or officer.
-When the company receives knowledge of a potential criminal violation, from whatever source, the first thing is will do if it knows what it is going is retain experienced outside counsel to conduct the investigation.
-The outside counsel may report to an audit committee in a publicly traded company or to general counsel or the president or CEO in some instances.
-Too many employees and executives fail to understand, however, that this attorney or team or attorneys works for the company and not any individual employee.
+Individuals face these same issues, but there is an additional risk for the senior employee, manager, or officer.
+When the company receives knowledge of a potential criminal violation, from whatever source, the first thing it will do if it knows what it is going on is to retain experienced outside counsel to conduct the investigation.
+The outside counsel may report to an audit committee in a publicly-traded company or to general counsel or the president or CEO in some instances.
+Too many employees and executives fail to understand, however, that this attorney or team of attorneys works for the company and not any individual employee.